 Examination of the nose and pharynx is part of every general physical examination.

 General information includes use of alcohol or tobacco (both major risk factors for head and neck cancer) and systemic symptoms, such as fever and weight loss.
 Oropharyngeal symptoms include pain, ulcers, and difficulty swallowing or speaking.
-Nasal and sinus symptoms include presence and duration of congestion, discharge, or bleeding.
+Nasal and sinus symptoms include presence and duration of congestion, discharge, loss of smell and/or taste, and bleeding.

-If necessary, the nasopharynx and hypopharynx can be examined with mirrors, which should be warmed before use to avoid fogging.
+If necessary, the nasopharynx and hypopharynx can be examined with a flexible nasopharyngoscope.
+A topical anesthetic (eg, lidocaine 4%) is sprayed in the nose and throat, and the nose is also sprayed with a decongestant (eg, phenylephrine 0.5%).
+After several minutes, the scope is gently passed through the nares, and the nasal cavity, hypopharynx, and larynx are inspected.
+Alternatively, a mirror examination can be done.
+The mirror should be warmed before use to avoid fogging.
 A small mirror is used for the nasopharynx.
 It is held just below the uvula, angling upward; the tongue is pushed down with a tongue blade.
 A larger mirror is used for the hypopharynx and larynx.
 The tongue is retracted by grasping it with a gauze pad, and the mirror is placed against the soft palate, angling downward.
-If patients do not tolerate mirror examination, a flexible fiberoptic nasopharyngoscope is helpful.
-A topical anesthetic (eg, lidocaine 4%) is sprayed in the nose and throat, and the nose is also sprayed with a decongestant (eg, phenylephrine 0.5%).
-After several minutes, the scope is gently passed through the nares, and the nasal cavity, hypopharynx, and larynx are inspected.
+A nasal endoscopic examination can also be done using a rigid scope, which provides excellent views inside of the nose, but this requires skill to do without causing the patient discomfort.

 Neck examination consists of inspection and palpation for masses.
 If masses are found, the physician notes whether they are tender; fluctuant, firm, or stony hard; and movable or fixed.
 Masses caused by infection are tender and mobile; cancers tend to be nontender, hard, and fixed.
 Particular attention is paid to the cervical lymph nodes and thyroid and parotid glands.